NebraLtd/Helium-Guides/docs/FAQs.md

 Both hotspots have 10/100 Mbps Ethernet connectivity, this is fast enough for the Helium Network and is typically 2x the speed of most Wi-Fi connections and 4x the speed of LTE connections.

+## How much bandwidth do the units use?

+Roughly the hotspots use 30-50GB Per month, overall this roughly is 200-300kBps constantly on the network so should be of little impact to most netwrks.

 ## Can I setup my Nebra Hotspot with the Helium App?